YFGM/Neverwhere/Core Rules/Perks.md

 -- What is a Perk --

  A "Perk" is a certain small-moderate increase in power your character will gain after a set time interval (usually 14 or 30 days).
-This is supposed to represent his learning and training, becoming more and more adept at whatever he practices as time goes by, whether a craft or physical fitness.
+This is supposed to represent his learning and training, becoming more and more adept at whatever he practices as time goes by, whether a craft or physical fitness or anything else.
 Perks vary widely in what benefits they grant, while the basic ones give an increase in stats, others may unlock crafting skills, magical abilities, combat maneuvers and more.
 How useful a given Perk is is something of a matter of circumstance.
 Sure taking 5 Improved Will won't help you much when fighting off marauding goblins, but hell if you won't have the edge against mindcontrolling ghosts!
  Players though are very urged to not select Perks in pursuit of a particularly powerful "character build" they thought of, but to select Perks to represent what their character has been focusing on and what he would be good at.
 It may be tempting to dump all Perks towards getting a particularly lucrative spell or combat ability, but did your character really spend all those months focusing on gaining this new ability?
 Not that ultimately anyone can necessarily stop you, but it would be very bad etiquette to suddenly pop up with a new ability without ever before mentioning it IC.
- There are some special Perks, such as Flaws, that are awarded not from time gone by but certain in game events, such as a crippling wound.
+ There are some special Perks, such as Flaws, that are awarded not from time gone by but certain in game events, such as a crippling wounds.
 These are recorded separately from your chronological Perk collection and usually do not count against your maximum.

 -- The Different Types of Perks --